-Blessed day!
+Blessed day.
 Let’s talk tonics and organic fragrances.
 The sweet aromas of spices can add to the cosiness of a home, but they’re also nutritional and medicinal to the body on their own.
-This morning I made a tea tonic with citrus fruits and spices that helps trim the waistline, revitalize the immune system, enhance the skin while also making a sweet aroma that fills the home, while simmering on the stove.
+Recently, I made a tea tonic with citrus fruits and spices that helps trim the waistline, revitalize the immune system, enhance the skin while also making a sweet aroma that fills the home, while simmering on the stove.
 Essentially it’s a natural organic air freshener as well as a combo of supplements for the body.

 Ingredients (for 3 cups):